 Complete waterfall guide to visiting Mungalli Falls in the Atherton Tablelands above Cairns in Far North Queensland.
 Includes everything you need to know to visit this little-known waterfall in the Outdoor Education Centre.

 Mungalli Falls is a great waterfall located in the Atherton Tablelands, approximately 1 hour and 40 minutes from Cairns.
 There are multiple levels to explore, with the tallest having a 75-meter cumulative drop.
 This makes it one of the largest in the area!

 However, this one is a little different from the other waterfalls near Cairns since it is located within a Wilderness Retreat Complex.
 Don’t worry though, the owners of the land allow visitors to check out the waterfall free of charge!

 In this guide, I’ll detail everything you need to know about visiting Mungalli Falls based on my trip.
 I’ll include how to get there, what to expect when you arrive, and some useful tips throughout for making the most of your visit.

 I'm Olly, a full-time traveler for the past 5 years.
 I visit every destination I write about & handpick all recommendations.

 How to Get to Mungalli Falls

-In order to get to Mungalli Falls, you’re going to need your own car or transport.
-If you’re coming from Cairns, it’s a fairly long, 100-kilometer drive through the Atherton Tablelands.
-You can direct your GPS to the pin below.
+In order to get to Mungalli Falls, you're going to need your own car or transport.
+If you're drive from Cairns like we did, it's a fairly long, 130-kilometer drive through the Atherton Tablelands.
+Note that there are no public buses to this region from Cairns.

 On the Palmerston Highway, you'll need to turn right onto Junction Road.
 This is a dirt road that continues for approximately 2 kilometres before reaching the Mungalli Falls Outdoor Education Centre.